pacificclimate/pdp/docs/DOCS.md

 | `use_analytics` | Enable or disable Google Analytics reporting |
 | `analytics` | Google Analytics ID |

-## 3.2 JavaScript configuration code
+## 3.2 JavaScript Configuration Code

 Some portals are configured by hard-coded values in the client app JavaScript.